BEES

 Signs of Bee Hive

-• Carpenter bees look just like bumble bees except that their abdomens are shiny and smooth.
+- Carpenter bees look just like bumble bees except that their abdomens are shiny and smooth.
 Carpenter bees are frequently seen buzzing around unpainted buildings and boards.
 The oval-shaped insects will bore into wood in order to lay their eggs.
 To identify an infestation, routinely check wooden areas of your home for round, smooth holes.

 If left untreated, carpenter bees have the potential to inflict serious damage to your home by drilling too many holes potentially making the building structure unstable.
-They are solitary bees, so they do not live in colonies and will rarely sting humans.
+They are solitary bees, so they do not live in colonies and will rarely sting humans. - Honey bees can be in various shades of yellow, black, brown or orange, and their bodies are covered with light-colored hair.

 Honey bees will swarm to form new colonies when the colony gets too large for hive space or new queens are produced.
-Honey bees are not particularly aggressive except when the nest is disturbed.
+Honey bees are not particularly aggressive except when the nest is disturbed. - Bumble bees physically resemble carpenter bees, except that bumble bees have hairy abdomens.
+Bumble bees do not make tunnels in wood, but rather nest underground or in cavities, such as in abandoned rat burrows.

 In general, bumble bees are seldom problematic, except in situations where the nests are established in a location where it is highly likely to conflict with people or pets.